electrichasgoneaudi/electrichasgoneaudi.github.io/content/guides/regen/_index.md

 For coasting and light braking, only the rear motor is used, but when cornering or hard braking both motors are used.

-The brakes also blend in the physical brakes if needed.
+The brakes also blend in the physical brakes if needed mixing it with the regenerative brakes seamlessly.

 <figure>
     <a href="recuperation.png">